-Saving for retirement typically involves a 401(k) plan through your employer or an individual retirement account (IRA).
-But there are some people use a permanent life insurance policy with cash value to build retirement savings.
+Saving for retirement typically involves a 401(k) plan through your employer, or an individual retirement account (IRA).
+You can also use a permanent life insurance policy with cash value, like whole life insurance, to build retirement savings.

-You have a choice when saving for retirement between tax-deferred (qualified) and after-tax (non-qualified) plans.
+Generally speaking, when saving for retirement you have a choice between using tax-deferred and after-tax plans.

 401(k)s and IRAs are subject to taxes when cash is distributed and penalties for early withdrawals.

-Whole life insurance and other cash value policies may offer tax advantages, but can be more expensive to maintain than traditional retirement accounts.
+Whole life insurance and other cash value policies are funded with after-tax dollars and may offer tax advantages, but can be more expensive to maintain than traditional retirement accounts.

 Using life insurance to save for retirement is known as having a life insurance retirement plan (LIRP).
 This type of plan uses a permanent life insurance policy’s cash value component to help fund retirement.

-Whole life insurance, or any other type of permanent life insurance with cash value, can help fund retirement.
+One of the main tax benefits of whole life insurance, or any other type of permanent life insurance with cash value, is that the cash value grows tax-deferred.

 401(k)s allow higher yearly pre-tax contributions than IRAs, but have fewer investment options.